benmuth/papers-dl/README.md

 # Roadmap

-`papers-dl`'s API is not yet stable.
+`papers-dl`'s CLI is not yet stable.

 Short-term roadmap: